How to Use Music Playtime

 Which Instruments You Will Need

 You’ll ideally need a selection of tuned and untuned percussion instruments.
 It's a bonus to have a keyboard or two but really not necessary, in fact I prefer to wait until the children have experienced physically making sounds on acoustic instruments before introducing keyboards.
 If you don’t have many instruments, you can still use voices, 'body percussion' and home-made instruments like shakers made from peas in a tin, although you do need at least one tuned instrument, such as a xylophone, or some chime bars.
 Creating a music corner where the instruments are always available is a good idea.
-If you are looking to buy some instruments, I recommend those made by the British company, Percussion Plus and there are specific suggestions in the FAQs section.
+If you are looking to buy some instruments, I recommend those made by the British company, Percussion Plus - for the best price, great selection and service buy online at Musicroom.
+There are specific suggestions for instruments in the FAQs section.
 Make music in a safe space, where children can sit on the floor with their instruments and also move around without bumping into furniture.

 Music Playtime is like having a music-teaching friend to help you out with ideas that you can easily learn to use.
 I hope you'll enjoy the activities as much the children, the teachers and I did when we tried them out.
 Happy music making!